FAQ's

 For further inquiries, please contact our Business Languages Unit.

-For further questions in this regard, please contact the Business Languages Units.
+For informations in this regard, please take a look at the website of the Business Languages Units.

 Yes, students who have already completed two Foreign Business Language 2 modules and wish to take a third foreign business language can contact the IWW office to discuss recognition options.